We inform visitors that the museum will close at 4 pm on Saturday, December 24

 In September of 1940, Motherwell settled in New York, where he entered Columbia University to study art history with Meyer Schapiro, who encouraged him to become a painter.
 In 1941, he traveled to Mexico with Roberto Matta for six months.
 After returning to New York, his circle came to include William Baziotes, Willem de Kooning, Hans Hofmann, and Jackson Pollock.
-In 1942, he was included in the exhibition First Papers of Surrealism at the Whitelaw Reid Mansion, New York.
+In 1942, he was included in the First Papers of Surrealism exhibition at the Whitelaw Reid Mansion, New York.
 In 1944, Motherwell became editor of the Documents of Modern Art series of books, and he contributed frequently to the literature on Modern art from that time.